openeuropa/bootstrap-component-library/README.md

 files, compile and minify js files, to copy files or rename files and to generate svg sprites.
-It comes with a `bin` file that is available when the package is installed and can be run as `npm run ecl-builder scriptName`.
+It comes with a `bin` file that is available when the package is installed and can be run as `pnpm exec bcl-builder scriptName`.
 It supports a configuration file `bcl-builder.config.js` where each script can be configured to perform specific operations in the enviroment where they are used.